hxtree/galaxyops/README.md

 #### Code Structure

-A monorepo helps streamline changes.
-The project **MUST** be designed as a monorepo instead of polyrepo.
-Apps **SHOULD** be mostly serverless microservices.
-Not every bit of code the organization maintains should go into the monorepo, but those that change together stay together.
+A monorepo was chosen to simplify development by housing multiple projects in a single repository, streamlining code sharing, versioning, and dependency management.
+Monorepos help fosters collaboration, ensures consistency, and enables efficient code reuse across projects.
+That's not to say every bit of code the organization maintains should go into a monorepo or the same monorepo.

-A package base approach is preferred as to create a clear separation in layers.
+A package base monorepo approach is preferred as to create a clear separation in layers.
 Microsoft backed Rush was selected over Nx, Lerna, Turbo, etc. for monorepo management.
 Nx is also suitable, but rush has worked fine so far.

-The structure of the parent project folder **MUST** follow the pattern established by Microsoft Rushstack.
 The code is divided into several categories: libraries, platform, services, middleware, and clients.
 Each is further defined in there retrospective folders.
-When it comes to individual package files, those that typically change in tandem **SHOULD** be kept together.
+When it comes to individual package files, those that typically change in tandem **SHOULD** generally be kept together.
 The organization of code **SHOULD** be based on features.
+All project dependencies **MUST** be unidirectional dependencies.

 #### Universal language